Drug information provided by: IBM Micromedex

-Your eye doctor will want to check your progress at regular visits, especially during the first few days after you receive this medicine.
+Your eye doctor will want to check your progress closely and at regular visits, especially during the first few days after you receive this medicine, to make sure this medicine is working properly and to check for unwanted effects.

-If you are a woman who can bear children, use an effective form of birth control to keep from getting pregnant during treatment and for 3 months after the last dose of this medicine.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control before the first dose, during treatment, and for 3 months after the last dose to keep from getting pregnant.
+If you think you have become pregnant while receiving this medicine, tell your doctor right away.

 Serious eye problems may occur with this medicine.
 Check with your eye doctor right away if your eye becomes red, sensitive to light, or painful, or if you see flashes or sparks of light, have a change in vision, or feel increased pressure in the eye several days after the injection.